jobrunr/website/content/en/pricing.md

 - [JobRunr Pro]({{< ref "documentation/pro/_index.md" >}})
 - [Standard EULA]({{< ref "licensing/standard-eula.md" >}})
 - Eligible if up to 30 employees.
 - <a style="text-decoration: none; cursor: help" title="A perpetual license will allow the customer to use the licensed software indefinitely.
-For the first year, the perpetual license also entitles the customer to download all updates to the software and to receive technical support.">Perpetual license</a>
+For the first year (or after a renewal of the license), the perpetual license also entitles you to receive technical support.">Perpetual license</a>
 - Access to private Maven repository
 - Access to source code